SS Charles Henderson

-The SS Charles Henderson was a Liberty ship built during World War II.
-It was destroyed in an ammunition explosion on 9 April 1945.
+SS Charles Henderson was a Liberty ship constructed during World War II.
+It was destroyed in an ammunition explosion on April 9, 1945.

 Namesake

-One source states that the vessel was named for Charles Richmond Henderson (1848–1915), a Baptist clergyman and sociologist.
-Another source claims that it was named for Alabama Governor Charles Henderson.
+The Ship was named in honor of Charles Henderson (1860-1937), the Governor of Alabama from 1915-1919.

 Service

-The vessel was operated for the War Shipping Administration by the Mississippi Shipping Company, New Orleans, from 1943.
+The vessel was operated by the Mississippi Shipping Company, based in New Orleans, on behalf of the War Shipping Administration, starting from 1943.

 On 21 January 1944, the Charles Henderson collided with the coastal tanker MV Plattsburgh Socony near Cape Henlopen, Delaware.
-The tanker caught fire as a result.
+The collision resulted in a fire on the tanker.
 "Fourth Naval District officers said one of the ships burst into flames after the collision and was abandoned an hour later."
-One seaman was reported missing and four suffered burns.
+One seaman was reported missing, and four others suffered burns.
 "A navy picket boat drew alongside the burning tanker – and 'stayed despite the danger of the ship exploding at any moment' – to rescue four crewmen marooned on the bow.
 Other survivors escaped in a lifeboat."

 Loading in June 1944, the Charles Henderson was one of many vessels at Normandy for the invasion of Europe.

 The ship sailed from New York City on 25 February 1945, bound for Norfolk, Virginia.
 There it loaded 6,675 tons of aircraft bombs in its holds.
 With loading complete, it steamed for Bari, Italy on 9 March, but returned the same day to repair its condenser's main induction valve.
 The ship waited five days for the next Mediterranean-bound convoy, UGS-80.
 Upon arriving at Gibraltar, the Charles Henderson proceeded independently to Bari, via Augusta, Sicily, arriving 5 April.